top of page

 WWAMI has delegated the investment management function for a number of funds under its management to various third party Investment Managers.
 Therefore, the Firm shall rely on the policies of each relevant Investment Manager.
 The Firm has policies and procedures in place to maintain on-going oversight of their delegated activities.

-On an annual basis, each Investment Manager will publicly disclose how their engagement policy has been implemented.
+On an annual basis, each Investment Manager will publicly disclose how their engagement policy has been implemented, and will make this information available free of charge on their website.

 Shareholder Engagement Policy